 Myocardial Infarction Symptoms:

 “Silent” myocardial infarction can happen without any symptoms at all.
 These cases can be discovered later on through electrocardiograms, using blood enzyme tests and echocardiography or at autopsy after a person has died.
-Such silent myocardial infarction represent between 22% and 64% of all infarction and are more common in the elderly, in those with diabetes mellitus and after heart transplantation.
+Such silent myocardial infarction represents between 22% and 64% of all infarction and is more common in the elderly, in those with diabetes mellitus and after heart transplantation.

 In short, “Silent” myocardial infarction can happen without any symptoms at all.
 These cases can be discovered later on through electrocardiograms, using blood enzyme tests and echocardiography or at autopsy after a person has died

-High blood pressure, smoking, diabetes, lack of exercise, obesity, high blood cholesterol, poor diet, excessive alcohol intake, chronic kidney disease, family history, old age and stress can be the risk factors.
+High blood pressure, smoking, diabetes and high blood sugar level, lack of exercise, obesity, high blood cholesterol, high triglyceride levels, poor diet, excessive alcohol intake, chronic kidney disease, family history, old age and stress can be the risk factors.

 Heart failure, arrhythmia, heart block, pericardial effusion, syncope and finally sudden death

-ECG, Echocardiography, blood test (CKMB, troponine), coronary angiography.
+ECG, Echocardiography, blood test (CKMB, troponin), coronary angiography.

-Oxygen, pain relief, antiplatelets(aspirin, clopidogrel), anticoagulation (heparin), revascularization (thrombolytic or PCI or CABG).
+Oxygen, pain relief, antiplatelet(aspirin, clopidogrel), anticoagulation (heparin), revascularization (thrombolytic or PCI or CABG).

 Rick Factor Modification: